seanox/devwex/manual/installation.md

 service definition.
 This allows the service to be started, stopped and monitored like any other system service.

-The Linux package is also unpacked at an arbitrary location in the file system.
+The archive file from the Seanox Devwex release can be unpacked at any suitable location in the file system.
 Because the service should run with a system account and appropriate access rights, a location outside user profiles is recommended for unpacking and installation.
 A dedicated system user can be used for operating the service.
 Alternatively, the existing system user `www-data` may be used.
-In both cases, the required access rights for the program directory must be configured before installation.
+In both cases, the required access rights for the program director must be configured before installation.

 The parameters for configuring the service are centralized in the service definition and are easily accessible.